 Is Pasta Water Good for Plants?

-Also, strain the water completely as it’s not good to leave pasta chunks in the soil.
+How to Use: Strain the water completely, as it’s not good to leave pasta chunks in the soil.
 Always let the water cool down completely before you start using it.

 Benefits of Using Leftover Pasta Water on Plants

 1. Regular use of pasta water will result in fuller and lush leaves.